sipb/mastodon-bot-autoresponder/README.md

 The bot can do the following:

-- respond to every toot sent to it with a predefined message
+- respond to every toot sent to it by a non-admin with a predefined message mentioning the admins
     - regardless of the visibility setting of the response, the response is always sent as a DM. because of how DMs work, if the predefined message includes other peple's usernames, they'll also see the DM!
-- if it receives a DM, it can forward the text of that DM to a predefined set of recipients
+- if it receives a DM from a non-admin, it can forward the text of that DM to the admins
-- it can be configured to ignore certain senders
+- it can boost public announcement toots by admins that mention it

 The bot will not respond retroactively, i.e., the first time you run it, it will not respond to all the messages your account has received in the past.